This is Part 3 of our Stop Living Paycheck to Paycheck series.

 - At bedtime, you may be able to turn the air conditioner off, since it will be cooler outside and your house will not heat up as quickly.

 - Additionally, consider preparing full meals on the grill, not heating the house with an oven.
-(Here’s how we bake bread in a slow cooker!)
+(Here’s a free grilling meal plan!)

 During the winter months: